 Focused Investment Risk.
 To the extent the Fund invests more heavily in particular sectors, sub-sectors, industries, groups of industries, asset classes, markets, regions, countries, or groups of countries, its performance will be especially sensitive to developments that significantly affect those sectors, sub-sectors, industries, asset classes, markets, regions, or countries.
-In addition, the value of the Fund's shares may change at different rates compared to the value of shares of a fund with investments in a more diversified mix of sectors, sub-sectors, industries, asset classes, market, region, country, or group of countries may outperform the broader market during particular periods, but may do so with considerably greater volatility than the broader market.
+In addition, the value of the Fund's shares may change at different rates compared to the value of shares of a fund with investments in a more diversified mix of sectors, sub-sectors, industries, asset classes, markets, regions, or countries.
+An individual sector, sub-sector, industry, group of industries, asset-class, market, region, country, or group of countries may outperform the broader market during particular periods, but may do so with considerably greater volatility than the broader market.
 In addition, the several industries that constitute a sector or sub-sector or the several countries or markets that constitute a region or group of countries may all react similarly to economic, political, regulatory or other market events.
-The Fund's performance could also be affected if the sectors, sub-sectors, industries, asset classes, markets, regions, asset classes, markets, regions, asset classes, markets, regions, political, regulatory or other markets, regions, or countries do not perform as expected.
-Alternatively, a lack of exposure to one or more other sectors, sub-sectors, industries, asset classes, or countries may adversely affect performance.
+The Fund's performance could also be affected if the sectors, sub-sectors, industries, asset classes, markets, regions, or countries do not perform as expected.
+Alternatively, a lack of exposure to one or more other sectors, sub-sectors, industries, asset classes, markets, regions, or countries may adversely affect performance.